Mike Hampton: Atlanta Braves

-Hampton began a rehab assignment on November 22, 2007 for Navojoa of the Mexican Winter League.
+Hampton began a rehab assignment on November 22, 2007, for Navojoa of the Mexican Winter League.
 In the first inning, he attempted to make a play on a comebacker and left during warmups before the second inning, feeling discomfort in his hamstring.
 The rest of his rehab was left in doubt.

 However, Hampton reported to "Camp Roger" on time in late January.
 He threw off the mound for Bobby Cox and Roger McDowell, both of whom were impressed with Hampton's steady progress.
 Hampton arrived a day before pitchers and catchers were due to report at Lake Buena Vista.
-He ran sprints and played catch with teammates, and continued to pitch off the mound, and threw to live batters: Mark Kotsay, Tim Hudson, and Corky Miller.
+He ran sprints, played catch with teammates, continued to pitch off the mound, threw to live batters: Mark Kotsay, Tim Hudson, and Corky Miller.

 On April 3, 2008, Hampton was scheduled to make his long-anticipated return to the Braves rotation in a game against the Pittsburgh Pirates.
 While warming up, however, Hampton strained his left pectoral muscle, and was placed on the 15-day disabled list.

-On July 26, 2008, Hampton made his first major league start since August 2005 against the Philadelphia Phillies.
+On July 26, Hampton made his first major league start since August 2005 against the Philadelphia Phillies.
 However, he was soon injured again, and finished the season with only 13 appearances.
 His final 2008 stats included a 3–4 record and a 4.85 ERA.

-Return to Astros
+Houston Astros (second stint)

 On December 3, 2008, Hampton signed a 1-year contract worth $2 million with the Houston Astros.
-Hampton could have earned another $2 million in performance based incentives.
+Hampton could have earned another $2 million in performance-based incentives.

 Hampton chose to wear uniform #11 in his return to Houston to honor his old friend, longtime Astro catcher Brad Ausmus.
 His #10 that he wore during his first stint with Houston was being worn by Miguel Tejada.
 He pitched in the number four spot behind Brian Moehler.

 On September 15, 2009, Hampton underwent full rotator cuff surgery to repair a tear and was expected to miss the entire 2010 season.

 Arizona Diamondbacks

-Despite initially being expected to miss the whole season, on August 21, 2010, Mike Hampton signed a minor league contract with the Arizona Diamondbacks.
+Despite initially being expected to miss the whole season, on August 21, 2010, Hampton signed a minor league contract with the Arizona Diamondbacks.
 He returned to the major leagues with the Diamondbacks, throwing 4 1/3 innings in ten appearances.

 After the season, Hampton re-signed with Arizona to a minor league deal for 2011.
 On March 26, 2011, Hampton announced his retirement from baseball.

 Hitting stats

+Hampton was one of the best hitting pitchers in MLB history.
 In 423 games over 16 seasons, Hampton posted a .246 batting average (178-for-725) with 97 runs, 22 doubles, 5 triples, 16 home runs, 79 RBI, 47 walks and a .356 slugging percentage.
 In 11 postseason games, Hampton batted .250 (5-for-20) with 1 run and 1 RBI.

 Coaching career

 Los Angeles Angels of Anaheim organization

-In 2013, Hampton was named the pitching coach for the Arkansas Travelers, the AA affiliate for the Angels, joining manager Tim Bogar, who was his teammate for the Astros from 1997 to 1999.
+In 2013, Hampton was named the pitching coach for the Arkansas Travelers, the AA affiliate for the Angels, joining manager Tim Bogar, who was his teammate on the Astros from 1997 to 1999.
 Hampton was not retained as coach after the 2013 season.